 North Bay Country Dance Society (NBCDS) is an all-inclusive dance community committed to providing a fun and safe environment for everyone.
-Please take a minute to look over the following suggestions to help ensure everyone has a good time
+Please take a minute to look over the following suggestions we adopted from CDNY to help ensure everyone has a good time.

 Anyone may ask anyone to dance.
 The tradition in both contra and English country dance is to change partners for each dance.
 We especially encourage folks to ask dancers who have been sitting out, and experienced dancers to ask new dancers, so that everyone gets a chance to dance.

 People of any gender may dance either role, or both.
 If you know how to dance one role and want to learn the other, plenty of folks in the hall will be happy to partner with you and help you out.
 Dance with whoever comes at you.
 Don’t assume that the role someone is dancing is based on their gender presentation.